 Months after an Annapolis man was arrested in a driveway-paving scam, the Howard County Office of Consumer Affairs is warning local residents to watch out for home improvement offers that sound too good to be true.

-Tommy Edward Clack was arrested in South Carolina in June and returned to Maryland to face 13 criminal charges, some of which stem from the alleged paving scam.
+in June and returned to Maryland to face 13 criminal charges, some of which stem from the alleged paving scam.
 Clack is accused of under-quoting pavement jobs, then billing customers, usually elderly customers, for tens of thousands of dollars more than the initial quote.

 Now the Howard County Office of Consumer Affairs is alerting local residents of a scam run by unlicensed, traveling contractors after a number of complaints by victims here.